 Hashtags are crucial to your effectiveness on Twitter.
-However, it’s not enough to know how to use them; knowing how to use them properly is important, too.
-Violate hashtag etiquette and you risk losing current followers and irritating potential ones.
+However, it’s not enough to know how to use them; knowing how to use them properly is essential, too.
+Violate hashtag etiquette, and you risk losing current followers and irritating potential ones.

 Whether you’re a Twitter veteran or a newbie, here are 10 ways you can make your hashtags worker harder and smarter.